Adventures in a Messy Life

 What to do with the extra kids while teaching reading to multiple kids?

-We have a set rotation and different kids go first each day (we have a kid of the day system, and the kid of the day reads first, the kid who will be kid of the day next reads last).
+We have a set rotation and different kids go first each day (we have a kid of the day system, and the kid of the day reads first, and the kid who will be kid of the day next reads last).

 Here’s some of what they do while I’m reading with their brother or sister: